Iroh: Reception

 Iroh was a well-received character in the series.
 He was seen as Zuko's foil with him being the elderly, mellow and wise individual and Zuko being the young abrasive naïve prince.
 Iroh and Zuko's relationship was praised for its authenticity and humor.
 Iroh is described as a "mystical buddha" who served as Zuko's moral compass.
 In some circles, Iroh was viewed as an inspirational character, with his quotes on the series described as encouraging.
 While many of the series' other major characters were maturing throughout the course of the series, Iroh was already a "changed man" who already suffered tremendous loss and "matured" through that loss.
 Iroh's vignette in the episode "The Tales of Ba Sing Se", was described as an "emotional gut-punch" by reviewer Rebecca Pahle.
 Reviewer Hayden Childs characterized Iroh's vignette as "a lovely piece of storytelling" and praised Mako's "amazing performance" in the character's short story.
 Reviewer Matt London admitted to being "reduced to tears" while watching Iroh's vignette.
 He praised Mako's performance in voicing the character, while characterizing Ozai stealing Iroh's birthright as the next Fire Lord as "almost Shakespearean".
 Reviewer Keval Shah termed the scene where Iroh sacrifices himself to allow Aang and Katara to escape Azula in the season two finale, "The Crossroads of Destiny", as "emotional".
 Shah praised the "superb development" of the character.

 Iroh's appearances in the Legend of Korra series were also well received.
 Iroh's introduction into the series was observed as a plot device to help Korra, who at that point was a somewhat unpopular character among fans and critics alike, become a more likeable protagonist.

 Appearance in other media

 Shaun Toub plays Iroh in the feature film The Last Airbender.
 This version of the character is not as comedic as his cartoon counterpart, but retains his role as mentor to Zuko.
 Unlike other Firebenders in the movie, who require a source of fire to bend, Iroh can generate fire merely by using his chi.

-Iroh will also be portrayed by Paul Sun-Hyung Lee in the upcoming live-action remake of Avatar: The Last Airbender produced by Netflix.
+Iroh is portrayed by Paul Sun-Hyung Lee in the live-action remake of Avatar: The Last Airbender produced by Netflix.

-He also appears in the video game Avatar: The Last Airbender – The Burning Earth, as a character in both the main story, and in multiplayer mode.
+Iroh also appears in the video game Avatar: The Last Airbender – The Burning Earth, as a character in both the main story, and in multiplayer mode.
 In the video game The Legend of Korra, he acts as the shopkeeper at the in-game Spirit Shop.
+Iroh appears as a playable character in Nickelodeon All-Star Brawl 2 via downloadable content.